gabrielfreire/nodejs-rest-starter/README.md

 # nodejs-rest-starter
-A simple modular nodejs rest api starter
+A simple modular real-time nodejs rest api starter.
+The idea is to have a Real-time REST API without having to add firebase library in the client-side to listen for updates

 # TODO
   - [x]  Add index.html for demo;